Victor Borge: Death

 On 23 December 2000, Borge died in Greenwich, Connecticut, at the age of 91, after 75 years of entertaining.
 He died peacefully in his sleep a day after returning from a concert in Denmark.
 "It was just his time to go," Frederikke Borge said.
 "He's been missing my mother terribly."
 (His wife had died only three months earlier.)
 Barely a week earlier he had recorded what would be his final televised interview with Danish television, later aired on New Year's Eve.
-In a poetic coincidence, when asked where he would be spending his Christmas and New Year's, Borge responded "somewhere completely different".
+When asked where he would be spending his Christmas and New Year's, Borge responded "somewhere completely different".

 In accordance with Borge's wishes, his connection to both the United States and Denmark was marked by having part of his ashes interred at Putnam Cemetery in Greenwich, with a replica of the iconic Danish statue The Little Mermaid sitting on a large rock at the grave site, and the other part in Western Jewish Cemetery (Mosaisk Vestre Begravelsesplads), in Copenhagen.